 Here are some quick facts on copper piping.
 Copper pipes date back to over 4000 years.
 History tells us that ancient Egyptians used copper to transport water around 2150 BC.
 The Romans used copper pipes to distribute water.
-Copper has become the most used material for plumbing since the 1940’s.
-Cooper is scientifically safe and reliable.
-Proven to last 50 years or longer in our homes.
-Lead pipes were once the first choice for our plumbing but have proven to be a health risk.
+Copper has become the most used material for plumbing since the 1940s.
+Cooper is scientifically safe, reliable, and is proven to last 50 years or longer in our homes.
+Lead pipes were once the first choice for our plumbing system but have proven to be a health risk.

 Copper Piping Took A Big Hit